What is Paid Family Leave?

 - Bond with a newborn baby, adopted or foster child

-- Care for a seriously ill parent, child, spouse or registered domestic partner
+- Care for a seriously ill parent, child, sibling, grandparent, grandchild, parents-in-law, spouse or registered domestic partner

 How It Works